DIPS-Plus: The Enhanced Database of Interacting Protein Structures for Interface Prediction

 \subsection{Analysis}

 Table \ref{dataset-comparison-table} gives a brief summary of the datasets available for protein interface prediction to date and the number of residue features available in them.
 In it, we can see that our version of DIPS, labeled DIPS-Plus, contains many more residue features than its original version at the expense of minimal pruning to the number of complexes available for training.
-As such, DIPS-Plus should enable machine learning algorithms to learn a detailed representation of protein structures, one more closely aligned with an atom-level view of each structure, using a plethora of features describing structural and sequence-based features of each residue.
-Further, by using \textit{two orders of magnitude} more training data than would be possible with DB5, networks trained on DIPS-Plus have the opportunity to unearth intricate representations of protein complexes that may enrich our understanding of protein-protein interactions.

 Complementary to Table \ref{dataset-comparison-table}, Table \ref{feature-counts-table} shows how many features we were able to include for each residue in DB5-Plus and DIPS-Plus, respectively.
 Regarding DB5-Plus, we see that for relative solvent accessibility, residue depth, protrusion index, half-sphere amino acid composition, coordinate number, and profile HMM features, the majority of residues have valid (i.e. non-NaN) entries.
 That is, more than 99.7\% of all residues in DB5-Plus have valid values for these features.